bokkypoobah/EthearnalCrowdsaleContractAudit/audit/code-review/MultiOwnable.md

         multiOwnableCreator = msg.sender;
     }

     // BK Ok - Only original owner can execute, once.
-Note that there is now ability to transfer ownership of contracts that use this function setupOwners(address[] _owners) public {
+Note that there is no ability to transfer ownership of contracts that use this function setupOwners(address[] _owners) public {
         // Owners are allowed to be set up only one time
         // BK Ok